-John L. Indest has served as a director since June 2000 and as Special Advisor to the Chief Executive Officer since August 2009.
-Mr. Indest previously served as our President, a position he held from September 2007 to August 2009, and our immediate past Chief Operating Officer, a position he held from 2005 to June 2009.
+John L. Indest has served as a director since June 2000 and as a consultant to our company since September 1, 2011.
+Mr. Indest previously served as Special Advisor to the Chief Executive Officer, a position he held from August 2009 to August 2011.
+Prior to that, Mr. Indest served as our President, a position he held from September 2007 to August 2009, and our Chief Operating Officer, a position he held from 2005 to June 2009.
 Prior to that, he served as an Executive Vice President and as our Senior Vice President and Chief Operating Officer of Home-Based Services, beginning in May 2001.
 From November 1998 to May 2001, Mr. Indest served as our Vice President.
 Prior to joining us in November 1998, Mr. Indest served as President, Chief Executive Officer and co-owner of Homebound Care, Inc., a regional home health provider.